hackedpassword/Z2/HybridTileTech.md

 ## Nuances

-It’s not quite as simple to implement as you’d think.
-Directional combinations of bridge building except N-S is tricky, with angle bridges being untried at this time.
-On second thought they’re probably not too much harder.
+Getting visuals for the tiles are not quite as simple to implement as you’d think, since we're dealing with hexagonal tiles that offset in 4 out of 6 directions.

 N-S in Z2 is represented by Bridge3.
 Tile laid down, easy peasy.

 W-E in Z2 is represented by Bridge1 and Bridge2, where 1 is top, 2 is bottom.
 Hex tile interlacing requires a 1-2-1-2 etc pattern to establish the horizontal path for consistent aesthetics.
-Land units appear proper standing on tile 2, but on tile 1 they stand in the water.
-Solvable with more dedicated tiles.
+Land units appear proper standing on tile 2, but on tile 1 they stand in the water and look weird, sure there's some solution.

-Secondly on W-E bridges, endpoints are rendered over by the next row of tiles, rendering the graphic overlays clipped.
-To solve this, a terrainFeature called BridgeFL (feature left) and BridgeFR (feature right) are applied to the shoreline tile.
+Secondly on W-E bridges, endpoints are rendered/drawn over by the next row of tiles, rendering the graphic overlays clipped.
+To solve this, a terrainFeature called BridgeFL (feature left) and BridgeFR (feature right) are applied to the shoreline tiles.

 Angle bridges are an entire project on their own, but doable.
 Likely a variant of the above technique.

-I implemented OceanTile with movement=0 as the Raft crosses in one movement.
-Once, Unciv crashed due to the AI zig-zagging back and forth on the water infinitly.
+I implemented OceanTile with movement=0 since the game Raft crosses in one movement.
+Unciv would crash due to the AI zig-zagging back and forth on the water infinitly.
 Yairm210 figured this out using his code-ray vision.
-Basically, until float movement values are implemented, not a good idea to use zero.
+Basically, not a good idea to use zero for a movement value.

 ## Issues